pulpul-s/CameraCopy/README.md

 # CameraCopy

-A straightforward Powershell tool for copying files from memory card or camera to your computer.
+A straightforward Powershell GUI tool for copying files from memory card or camera to your computer.

 ## Configuration